lteacy/decBRL-cpp/README.md

 Installation
 ============
 Install CMake (see http://www.cmake.org/) and follow the general instructions for building CMake projects for your platform.
+Install the maxsum-cpp library.
+At the moment the build assumes that both decBRL-cpp and maxsum-cpp are located in the same directory.
+Now build decBRL-cpp using cmake.
 For example, on most unix-like platforms (including Mac OS X) it is usually sufficient to run the following commands:

+    cd maxsum-cpp
+    cmake .
+    make
-    cd decBRL-cpp
+    cd ../decBRL-cpp
     cmake .
     make